simevidas/webplatformnews-items/article.md

 ## Screen reader users navigate web pages by headings

-According to WebAIM’s recent screen reader user survey, the most popular screen readers are NVDA (41%) and JAWS (40%) on desktop, and VoiceOver (71%) and TalkBack (33%) on mobile.
+According to WebAIM’s recent screen reader user survey, the most popular screen readers are NVDA (41%) and JAWS (40%) on desktop (primary screen reader), and VoiceOver (71%) and TalkBack (33%) on mobile (commonly used screen readers).

 When trying to find information on a web page, most screen reader users navigate the page through the headings (`<h1>`, `<h2>`, `<h3>`, etc.).